-Recent interest in logical pluralism was sparked by a series of papers by JC Beall and Greg Restall (Beall & Restall 2000, 2001; Restall 2002), which culminated in the book (Beall & Restall 2006).
-Their work has generated a substantial literature (Goddu 2002; Wyatt 2004; Allo 2007; van Benthem 2008; Lynch 2008; Russell 2008) and in particular Graham Priest has argued against their view and in favour of logical monism (Priest 2006; 2008b).
-Interest in this contemporary debate has led to a re-examination of some older views, especially the pluralism resulting from Carnap's famous tolerance for different linguistic frameworks and the work of Scottish/French logician Hugh McColl (1837–1909), who some have claimed was an early logical pluralist (Rahman, 2008).
-The recent upsurge of interest has also resulted in the proposal of several additional arguments for thinking there might be more than one correct logic, many of which result in pluralisms which look rather different from that of Beall & Restall.
+Much current work on the subject was sparked by a series of papers by JC Beall and Greg Restall (Beall & Restall 2000, 2001; Restall 2002), which culminated in the book (Beall & Restall 2006).
+This work has generated a substantial literature, including papers arguing against pluralism and for logical monism, the view that there can only be One True Logic.[2.]
+Interest in the contemporary debate has also led to a re-examination of some older views, especially the pluralism resulting from Carnap’s famous tolerance for different linguistic frameworks and the work of Scottish/French logician Hugh McColl (1837–1909), who some have claimed was an early logical pluralist (Rahman & Redmond 2008).
+The recent upsurge of interest has also resulted in the proposal of several additional varieties of logical pluralism, some of which are surveyed in the final section below.

 - 2. Logical Pluralism via Linguistic Pluralism